coviu/coviu-video-calls/readme.txt

 * Session: A Coviu call that occurs between two or more parties at a specified time, and has a finite duration.
 A Coviu call is a web (video, audio, data) call on Coviu held through either a browser, native app, or mobile.
 Currently sessions may have up to 5 participants.
 * Participants: Users who may participate in a coviu call.
 We distinguish between hosts and guests.
 * Hosts: A session participant who is hosting a session and who controls access to the session.
 Also called the session owner.
+In this plugin, they are registered wordpress users.
 * Guest: A session participante who has been granted access to a session by the host.